mihirsavadi/mihirsavadi.github.io/_pages/projects.md

 # fancyGradHat
 <div markdown="1" style="font-size:20px; font-family: Times New Roman">
-A PCB insert containing a 32x32 LED-matrix that goes under the fabric of a typical graduation hat.
+A PCB containing a 32x32 LED-matrix that goes under the fabric of a typical graduation hat.
 Great for graduation ceremonies!

 See the github repository here: [https://github.com/mihirsavadi/fancyGradHat](https://github.com/mihirsavadi/fancyGradHat)
 </div>